Jatha: Sikh Jatha during British rule

 Jathas existed during the British Raj in the Punjab, northern India.
-During this time, the British imprisoned many Sikhs, Hindus and Muslims, and many villages and towns being raided by the British police.
+During this time, the British imprisoned many Sikhs, Hindus and Muslims, and many villages and towns being raided by the British colonial police.
 During these difficult times, Sikhs began forming jathas and new armed squads in British India, and many villages and towns relied on the protection of the Sikh jathas.
 Sikhs carried out many attacks and assassinations on the British, resulting in many Sikhs arrested and executed.
 The Sikhs played an influential role in the Indian independence movement.
 Prominent figures include Bhagat Singh and Udham Singh, who traveled to London and hunted down people who got away with the killings in India.
 Most Sikh prison inmates were executed after the assassination of the high ranking British officer John Simon, 1st Viscount Simon, head of the Simon Commission from the British Parliament.
 There was also a bombing targeting the British courts.
 Bhagat Singh was said to have been behind most of the actions carried out against the British and was later hanged.

 Some Sikh jathas such as the Babbar Akali Movement, formed in 1921, rejected non-violence and gave stiff resistance to the British, which led to small battles and assassinations, and eventually by 1939 were down to large shootouts.

+The term Shahidi Jatha ("band of martyrs"), used during the Gurdwara Reform movement, referred to a jatha that had previously been arrested but continue to agitate even after their release as part of a movement, such as at the Jaito Morcha.

+Partition of Punjab

+During the Partition of Punjab in 1947, many Sikhs began to form armed Jathas for both defensive and offensive purposes against Muslims.
+These Jathas were well organised, often aided and armed by the rulers of the various Sikh states of Punjab.

 When British rule came to an end in India, it had to make the crucial decision of determining the borders of the new country of Pakistan.
 Some historians say the biggest mistake the British made before they left India was splitting the Sikh main land of Punjab in two, giving one half to the Islamic government of Pakistan and the other half to be run by a Hindu government.
 This led to non-stop bloodshed between many Sikhs and Muslims.
 Thousands of Muslims fled the East Punjab for Pakistan and thousands of Sikhs left Pakistan to go to "New" Punjab, but this journey resulted in thousands of lives lost due to massacres committed by both sides.